Colmcille GFC

-Colmcille Gaelic Football Club is a Gaelic football and ladies' Gaelic football club based in Aughnacliffe, County Longford, Ireland.
+Colmcille GFC (Gaelic Football Club) is a Gaelic Football and Ladies Gaelic Football club based in Aughnacliffe, County Longford, Ireland.
+Colmcille most recently won the Longford Senior Football Championship in 2022 defeating Mullinalaghta by a scoreline of 1-07 to 0-08.

 History

-Colmcille GFC is named for Saint Colmcille (or Saint Columba) (AD 521–597) who founded Inchmore monastery on nearby Lough Gowna.
+Colmcille GFC is named for Saint Colmcille (or Saint Columba) (AD 521–597) who founded Inchmore monastery on an island nearby on Lough Gowna.
 The club won the very first Longford Senior Football Championship in 1890 as Columbkille St. Columbkilles.
 They have won six more county senior titles since then, the latest in 2022.

-Colmcille was one of the first five ladies' Gaelic football teams in Longford, first playing in 1980.
+Colmcille was one of Longford's first five Ladies Gaelic football teams, first playing in 1980.

-They play at Fr.
-Phil McGee Park in Aghacordrinan, south of Aughnacliffe.
+They play home matches at Fr.
+McGee Park in Aghacordrinan, south of Aughnacliffe.